txdemelo/txdemelo.github.io/_pages/research.md

 -   A paper on naturalness and relations.
 -   A paper on naturalness and categories.
--   A paper on alternative theories of naturalness.
-(To disentangle naturalness from Lewis\' system, we must systematically study the alternatives.
-I am developing a map and taxonomy based on a literature survey.)
 -   A paper in which I offer a better best-system analysis of laws of nature, one that can resist arguments that appeal to the counter-factual independence of laws.
 (Though my theory of naturalness has implications on lawhood